 Stay on Top of Your Dental Hygiene and Cleaning Schedule

 When food and bacteria get lodged between your teeth, they can alter the position over time.
 Food particles can physically push your teeth, while bacteria can lead to tooth decay that weakens it.
 Both your daily routine and a twice-annual dental cleaning are important to stop this from impacting your smile.

 Your retainer is one of your secret weapons for keeping your post-braces smile looking perfect.
 It allows your mouth to retain the new positions and stop shifting from happening.
 In a typical dental treatment plan, your retainer is removable, and you use it frequently in the period immediately following the removal of your braces.
 While retainers can be inconvenient, they’re an essential part of fixing the teeth in their new location.

 Mind Your Posture

-Do you spend a lot of time with your head on your hand while you in deep concentration?
+Do you spend a lot of time with your head in your hand while you are in deep concentration?
 Unfortunately, the pressure that this posture puts on your jaw can lead to your teeth moving over time.
 It takes some time to change this habit, so pay close attention during this period, so you don’t accidentally continue doing this.
 You may need to make some changes to the type of office chair you use, the height of your desk, or the position of your computer equipment.